physimals/asl-docs/basil.rst

 or if you have dual-echo (combined BOLD and ASL) data then consult `FABBER <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER>`_.

-For single delay ASL data kinetic model inversion is realtively trivial and solutions to the standard model have been described in the literature.
+For single delay ASL data kinetic model inversion is relatively trivial and solutions to the standard model have been described in the literature.
 However, there are various advantages to aquiring ASL data at multiple times post-inversion and fitting the resultant data to a kinetic model.
-This permits problems in perfusion estimation associated with variable bolus arrival time to be avoided, since this becomes a paramter of the model whose value is determined from the data.
+This permits problems in perfusion estimation associated with variable bolus arrival time to be avoided, since this becomes a parameter of the model whose value is determined from the data.
 Commonly the model fitting will be performed with a least squares technique providing parameter estimates, e.g. perfusion and bolus arrival time.
 In contrast to this BASIL uses a (fast) Bayesian inference method